zenstackhq/zenstack-docs/docs/the-complete-guide/part4/2-generate-hooks.md

 plugin hooks {
   provider = '@zenstackhq/tanstack-query'
   target = 'react'
-  version = 'v5'
   output = 'src/lib/hooks'
 }
 ```

 TanStack Query is a multi-framework library and supports React, Vue, and Svelte.
 The "target" field specifies the frontend framework to generate hooks for.
-The "version" field specifies the version of TanStack Query to target.
-Here, we're using the latest "v5" version.

 Then, rerun generation and observe that the hooks code is generated in the `src/lib/hooks` directory.